yuvalino/TembleOS/README.md

 To build, just run `$ make`.

-To run, `$ ./forkless` and an SSH server at port 2222 will start running with user:password `user:alpine`.
+To run, `$ ./forkless sshd` and an SSH server at port 2222 will start running with user:password `user:alpine`.

 #### Tests